 Important: Remove the my_password.txt file when complete.
+For example: sudo rm my_password.txt

-3. Create a Docker compose file (compose.yaml) in the directory for your Docker container similar to the following, using the inputs as per Table 1: Linux Container Parameters, referencing the artifictory you pulled, selecting the appropriate authentication mechanism for your environment, and any additional volume mounts (see Custom Extensions on page 53).
-The fields numbered 3, 6, 7, 10-11, and 13-17 below indicate fields that need to be edited or that you may wish to edit.
+3. Create a Docker compose file (compose.yaml) in the directory for your Docker container similar to the following, using the inputs as per Table 1: Linux Container Parameters, referencing the artifictory you pulled, selecting the appropriate authentication mechanism for your environment, and any additional volume mounts (see Custom Extensions on page 54).
+The fields highlighted in red below indicate fields that need to be edited or that you may wish to edit